cooperative-computing-lab/cctools/docs/jx/jx.md

 ```

-All errors _MUST_ include some special keys with string values:
+All errors _MUST_ include these keys with string values:

 | Required error keys | |
 |-|-|
 source  | Indicates where the error comes from, and the structure of the additional data.
-name    | The general category of the error, e.g. "syntax error" or "timed out"
 message | Some human-readable details about the conditions of the error.

 Errors from "jx_eval" have some additional keys, described below, to aid in